klimaviu/Covid19/Covid19-git.md

 |              7 |           9.891318 |    36 |  49.15201 |           2 |        5.111053 |          \-7 |       \-7.687218 |     \-4 |  \-7.696744 |        \-1 |     \-10.80524 |
 |              7 |           9.891318 |    36 |  49.15201 |           2 |        5.111053 |          \-7 |       \-7.687218 |     \-4 |  \-7.696744 |        \-1 |     \-10.80524 |

 The forecasts do not appear to be extremely accurate for South Korea.
+We mainly predicted lower amounts for the first half except for workplaces which seems that we overpredicted.If we look at the second half, our predictions are a bit more similar, except for workspaces - it’s still a big difference.

+The reason for such mispredictions might be that South Korea moved onto an ‘everyday life quarantine’ scheme at the start of May and we didn’t take into account effects that it might have.

 ### 7\.
 For comparisons we picked a second country that was quite culturally and geographically similar - Japan.